jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Consider the peppered moth during England's Industrial Revolution.
 As trees darkened due to smog and soot, the rare black moth gained a camouflage advantage and its numbers surged.
 Evolution did not create this mutation; instead, it favored the black moth through natural selection.
 This process eliminates harmful genes while allowing organisms with beneficial traits to survive and reproduce.

 This continuous process of genetic variation and environmental selection drives the incremental changes we observe in species over time, sometimes with glacial changes as geology changes over eons or suddenly with events like floods, eruptions, or factory soot.
-Evolution favors genetic diversity—including mistakes—because it increases the likelihood of producing life forms that can survive and reproduce in changing environments.
+Natural selection can only work with what already exists, thus evolution favors genetic diversity of all kinds because it increases the likelihood of producing life forms that can survive and reproduce in changing environments.

 The next way a creature can stand out is its phenotype.
-The phenotype is the collection of lessons, knowledge, and trauma that makes a life form's personality.
+The phenotype is the observable characteristics of an organism resulting from the interaction between its genetic makeup and environmental influences, encompassing physical traits, behavioral adaptations, and learned experiences.
 Think of two acorns, one planted in a tall forest, the other in an open field.
 The first grows lean and tall to reach sunlight, while the other grows bushier and more robust.
 This is but one example how creatures become "a product of their environment."

-Phenotypic adaptations are vastly different.
+Phenotypic adaptations show remarkable diversity.
 Some are immediate, like a lizard changing color for camouflage, while others develop over generations, such as an elephant mother teaching her young where the water holes are.
-Evolution does not prefer one phenotype over another; like with genes, it wants huge diversity to increase the chance of finding those best suited to survive and reproduce in the current environment.
+Natural selection does not prefer one phenotype over another; like with genes, it wants huge diversity to increase the chance of finding those best suited to survive and reproduce in the current environment.

 The third way creatures stand out is the extended phenotype.
 These are adaptations creatures build themselves.
 Think of bird nests, beaver dams, and ant hills.
 Although made of foreign material, these things act like any other organ by helping a creature better survive.